 A side note before I go on my way in discussing this: I hate composing pieces like this in first person and refuse to do it.
 So without referring to myself in this piece, I believe it is of some note in this argument that I work professionally in sports stats, with a focus on cricket.

-Run again this June, the Kwibuka Women’s Cricket Tournament is held to remember the Rwandan genocide in 1994 where up to a million people lost their lives in one of the cruelest attacks in human history.
+Run again last June, the Kwibuka Women’s Cricket Tournament is held to remember the Rwandan genocide in 1994 where up to a million people lost their lives in one of the cruelest attacks in human history.

 Starting in 2014 and held every year, the Kwibuka Tournament trophy has been shared between Kenya and Uganda in 3-2 split.
 Mali, a country who came to Rwanda’s aid in 1994, joined the tournament for the first time this year, along with Tanzania.
 Unfortunately the Kenyan team was a late withdrawal due to lack of funds.

 What is important to note in this year’s tournament is that it is the first where the matches are classed as full T20 Internationals.
 In an applauded move made last year by the ICC, cricket’s governing body granted all 105 members T20 international status, with the move part of a plan to globalise the game.
 Others took swipes at the move, claiming that the record books would be tainted by lopsided results and bullying individual performances.